deepmedia/Transcoder/README.md

 ## Video Strategies

 The default internal strategy for video is a `DefaultVideoStrategy`, which converts the video stream to AVC format and is very configurable.
-The class helps in defining an output size that matches the aspect ratio of the input stream size, which is a basic requirement for video strategies.
+The class helps in defining an output size.
+If the output size does not match the aspect ratio of the input stream size, `Transcoder` will crop part of the input so it matches the final ratio.

 ### Video Size